-Candidate Conjoint Experiment In a conjoint experiment, survey participants learn about a pair of randomly assigned hypothetical "profiles" and then answer a series of questions about these two profiles.
+In a conjoint experiment, survey participants learn about a pair of randomly assigned hypothetical "profiles" and then answer a series of questions about these two profiles.
 In the conjoint experiment that we describe here, each profile represented a hypothetical candidate running for election in Nepal.
-The profile for each 12 See SI C for analysis comparing the sample to the population on key demographic variables.

-candidate was randomly generated along five dimensions from a set of possible values for each dimension (see Table 1).
-However, we note there was only one possible value on the "Competitive" dimension,13 and that the "Policy Promise" dimension allowed for two types of public goods provision rather than variation in whether or not public goods are provided.
+The profile for each candidate was randomly generated along five dimensions from a set of possible values for each dimension (see Table 1).
+However, we note there was only one possible value on the "Competitive" dimension and that the "Policy Promise" dimension allowed for two types of public goods provision rather than variation in whether or not public goods are promised.